spinnaker/spinnaker.github.io/setup/install/backups.md

 > :warning: Keep in mind that if you run `hal backup create` and `hal backup
 > restore` in succession on the same machine, links to local files will be
 > rewritten to point to those in a `~/.hal/.backup/required-files` directory.

+## Next Steps

+After this step is done, you can use Spinnaker to create pipelines and deploy software, but there are some [further configuration steps](/setup/other_config/) you're likely to need.